L'elisir d'amore: Act 1

 Nemorino, a poor peasant, is in love with Adina, a beautiful landowner, who torments him with her indifference.
 When Nemorino hears Adina reading to her workers the story of Tristan and Isolde, he is convinced that a magic potion will help him to gain Adina's love.
 The self-important Sergeant Belcore appears with his regiment and immediately sets about courting Adina in front of everyone.
 Nemorino becomes anxious (although Adina meanwhile secretly derides Belcore's complacency) and, alone with Adina, reveals his love for her.
 Adina rebuffs him, saying that she wants a different lover every day and that Nemorino would do well to follow her example.
 Nemorino declares that his feelings will never change.
 The traveling quack doctor, Dulcamara (the self-proclaimed Dr. Encyclopedia), arrives, selling his bottled cure-all to the townspeople.
 Nemorino innocently asks Dulcamara if he has any of Isolde's love potion.
 Despite failing to recognize the name "Isolde", Dulcamara's commercial talents nevertheless enable him to sell a bottle of the "elixir" – in reality only cheap red wine – to Nemorino, who pays for it with all the cash at his disposal.

 To make a safe escape, Dulcamara tells Nemorino the potion needs 24 hours to take effect – by which time, the doctor will be long gone.
-Nemorino drinks the potion in haste in order to watch the effect the following day.
+Nemorino drinks the potion in haste to watch the effect the following day.
 Emboldened by the "elixir" (in fact, drunk), Nemorino feigns indifference when he encounters Adina, as he expects that the elixir will facilitate his conquest of Adina the next day.
 She becomes increasingly annoyed; perhaps she has feelings for Nemorino after all?
 Belcore returns and proposes marriage to Adina.
 Still riled by Nemorino and wishing to give him a lesson, Adina falsely promises to marry Belcore in six days' time.
 Yet, Nemorino only laughs in response: such confidence is sustained in the belief in the magic potion.
 However, when Belcore learns that his regiment must leave the next morning, Adina promises to marry him before his departure.
 This panics Nemorino, who cries out for Dr. Dulcamara to come to his aid.
 Adina, meanwhile, invites everyone to the wedding.